DyfanJones/RAthena/README.md

 ### Hard Coding

-The most basic way to connect to AWS Athena is to hard code your access key and secret access key.
+The most basic way to connect to AWS Athena is to hard-code your access key and secret access key.
 However this method is **not** recommended as your credentials are hard-coded.
 ```r
 library(DBI)